-1. Wander in the Zona Romantica & Centro
+1. Wander in Vallarta’s Zona Romantica & Centro

 The first thing you should do in Puerto Vallarta is to explore the Zona Romantica and Centro neighborhoods.
 They are chock-full of things to do.
 I always recommend exploring here on foot first just to get a feel for downtown Puerto Vallarta.
 After all, you’ll most likely be spending your time wandering these streets, dancing between the bars, and trying out all the food.

 The Malecon, or seaside boardwalk, is where most of the action happens.
-It spans 12 blocks and one-mile, stretching from the El Centro to the end of the Zona Romantic neighborhood.
+It spans 12 blocks or one mile, stretching from the El Centro to the end of the Zona Romantic neighborhood.
 The best thing to do in Puerto Vallarta is walking the length of the buzzing promenade with friends and soaking in the salty air and tropical vibes!